scikit-hep/awkward/docs-sphinx/ak.layout.Content.rst

 name to its JSON-like value.
 Some parameters are special and are used to assign behaviors to the data.

+Note that the dict returned by this property is a *copy* of the array node's parameters. *Changing the dict will not change the array!*

 See :doc:`ak.behavior` and :doc:`_auto/ak.Array`.

 ak.layout.Content.purelist_depth